what happens when you set boundaries in a relationship

 Therefore, if a bully hits you first, haul off and knock their block off!
 And when you do, don’t just give him a love pat.
 Deck the creep with the strength of your entire body.

-Your counter punch should be so hard that you knock the bully down and they have difficulty getting back up.
+Your counter-punch should be so hard that you knock the bully down and make it difficult for them to get back up.
 Then unleash a hail of hard licks so that he doesn’t get up.
 Because once they get up, the person will charge you!

 This post was all about defending yourself against bullies to help you ensure your safety and peace of mind.